-Surge Protection Devices Ltd are proud to announce that we will be sponsoring a horse called Teemo from Ravelrig Riding for the Disabled Association in 2020.
+Surge Protection Devices Ltd are proud to announce that we will be continuing to sponsor Teemo from Ravelrig Riding for the Disabled Association in 2021.

 As many of you may know Surge Protection Devices Ltd was set up in 2006 by my Father, Ian Johnson, and my Mother, Sandra Johnson.
 From a very early age Sandra discovered her huge passion for horses, despite both her parents not being horsey at all.
 Sandra spent every free minute she had at the stables, learning to care for the horses and riding.
 In 1979 Sandra was lucky enough to be offered the chance to buy her own horse, Colly, who she looked after and rode for the next 13 years.
 Sadly Colly passed away in 1992.
 Unable to be without a horse for too long she then bought Topaz.
 Sandra and Topaz found it hard to connect at first but eventually found their way.
 They did everything together, from hacking out, jumping, and eventually when she trusted Topaz enough she would let me ride him too.
 It was this horse that taught me to ride.
 I fell in love with him as much as my mum did.
 We owned Topaz for 17 years, sadly in 2009 Topaz had to be put to sleep.